kiba/Writings/atg/chp3_very_much_alive.md

 Naturally, with an incident like this, General Hammond was called in.

 "Frank Cromwell, am I hearing this right?
-You ended up seventeen year into the future on an alternate Earth, where we are the subject of a science fiction series?"
+You ended up seventeen year into the future on an alternate Earth, where we are the subject of a television series?"

 "Yes, you heard that right."